-In 2003 I transferred to Arthur A. Leach School and taught Art and Digital Filmmaking, and my students made a full-length feature film called School Spirit.
+In 2003 I moved to Arthur A. Leach School and taught Art and Digital Filmmaking, and my students made a full-length feature film called School Spirit.
 (I have a few DVD copies in my basement... you know... in case anyone wants one.)

 In 2004, I arrived at Fort Richmond Collegiate and they still haven't been able to get rid of me!
 Although my teaching focus has always been Visual Art, over the past 18 years at FRC I have also taught courses in Creative Writing, Digital Filmmaking, Theatre, Public Speaking, English Language Arts, and Graphic Design.

-In the fall of 2012 I started a one-year term position as the Visual Arts Consultant for Pembina Trails School Division.
+In 2012-13 I started a one-year term position as the Visual Arts Consultant for Pembina Trails School Division.
 I was excited to have the chance to work for a year as a resource for an innovative bunch of elementary teachers who wanted to develop awesome art projects at their schools.

 At FRC, I have been the Creative Arts Department Head, the Professional Development Program Leader, and the Student Engagement Program Leader and I am currently the chair of the staff Diversity & Anti-Racism Committee.
 I started a GSA (Gender & Sexuality Alliance), I have been the Slam Club coach.
 I hosted the Underground Art Club and the Portfolio Development Club, and have been a supervisor for The Scribbler (a published anthology of student art, photography and writing).
 This year, I supervise the Women's Empowerment Group, and the Gender & Sexuality Alliance.